Sea Life Park Hawaii: Exhibits and facilities

-The Hawaiian Ocean Theater is the venue for the main shows, which includes dolphins, penguins, and sea lions.
-The shows include information about the newest training techniques and about the park's conservation efforts.
+Dolphin Lagoon is the venue for the main Aloha Naia show times daily at 12:30 and 3:30pm.

 The Penguin Habitat is home to the park's penguins, which are part of the Association of Zoos and Aquariums Species Survival Plan for the Humboldt penguin.

-Visitors can interact with the animals at the Sea Turtle Feeding Pool, Sting Ray Lagoon, Swim with the Sea Lions and Swim with dolphins pools.

-The Dolphin Cove Show features an open-air theater from which visitors can watch dolphin performances.
+Visitors to the park have the opportunity for up-close animal encounters daily, including Dolphin Encounters, Sea Lion Encounters, and the Hawaiian Reef Encounters.

-The Bird Sanctuary is home to many wild marine birds including "iwa" (great frigatebirds), boobys, shearwaters, and albatrosses, most of which came to the sanctuary sick or injured.
+The Bird Sanctuary is home to many wild marine birds including "iwa" (great frigatebirds), boobies, shearwaters, and albatrosses, most of which came to the sanctuary sick or injured.
 Visitors can see how these birds are cared for and rehabilitated.

-The Hawaiian Monk Seal Habitat lets visitors see these native animals, and interact with the trainers before and after the shows.
+Daily Educational Talk Times May Vary by Day, but generally follow this schedule (as of 6.15.24):